audioburst-labs/AudioburstMobileLibrary/README.md

     }
 ```

-## Get Personal Playlist in an async way
+## Get Personalized Playlist using async
-Library offers an ability to get personal playlist.
-This is a special type of playlist that is built with user preferences in mind.
-Sometimes it takes more time to prepare a personal playlist that is why library exposes an ability to "subscribe" to ongoing changes to personal playlist.
-By subscribing you will be notified every time there are new `Burst`s in the playlist.
-You can also check if playlist is ready.
+The library includes the capability to get a personalized playlist constructed according to a user’s preferences.
+In order to shorten the loading time of the personalized playlist, the library exposes the ability to "subscribe" to ongoing changes in the playlist.
+Subscribing enables notifications every time new `Burst`s are added to the playlist and the ability to check if the playlist is ready.
 ```kotlin
 audioburstLibrary
     .getPersonalPlaylist()